Local Plan Examination

-For completeness, the Council has published the Schedule of Additional Modifications (below) to the Local Plan.
-This Schedule is not subject to public consultation and has been listed for information purposes only.
+For completeness, the Council published the Schedule of Additional Modifications to the Local Plan (below).
+This Schedule was not subject to public consultation and was listed for information purposes only.

-A tracked changes version of the Local Plan is also available.
+A tracked changes version of the Local Plan was also made available.
 This shows both Main Modifications and Additional Modifications, but does not distinguish between them.
-This tracked changes version is for information purposes only and is not being consulted on:
+This tracked changes version was for information purposes only and was not consulted on:

 Hearing Sessions Venue and Timetable